Montana Residency Requirements

 With certain exceptions, in order to be eligible for in-state status, a person must meet the required durational residency test identified in the residency policy.
-For students/applicants applying for certification as Montana residents for purposes of application to professional student exchange programs such as WICHE or WWAMI, the required time period is 24 months.
+For students/applicants applying for certification as Montana residents for purposes of application to professional student exchange programs, including, but not limited to WICHE, WWAMI, Minnesota Dental or WIMU, the required time period is 24 months.
 For all other students/applicants, the required time period is 12 months.
 You will have to demonstrate a bona fide intent to become a Montana resident.
 The required durational residency period does not start until some act indicative of an intent to establish residency is taken.
 Mere presence in Montana will not serve to start this period.
 Sufficient acts to start the period include registration to vote, obtaining a Montana driver’s license, registration of a motor vehicle in Montana, purchase of a home in Montana, or filing of a resident Montana tax return.
 However, if a person is registered for more than one-half of a full-time credit load at any post-secondary school during the required durational time period, a rebuttable presumption is created that the person is in the state primarily for educational purposes and that period of time will not be considered as part of the required waiting period and will serve to interrupt any current waiting period unless the presumption is overcome.

 Once the establishment period has commenced, you are expected to act in a manner consistent with Montana residency and to do all those things required by law of a Montana resident.
 Any actions inconsistent with or in contradiction of a claim of Montana residency may result in your classification as out-of-state.
 Examples of such inconsistent or contradictory actions are voting absentee in another state, participation in an exchange program affecting fee status, e.g. WUE or NSE, or receiving financial aid based on non-Montana residency (such as state specific financial aid from another state).
 In particular, a Montana driver’s license should be obtained within 60 days of the start of the establishment period, and any motor vehicle operated by a resident in Montana should be registered in Montana within 60 days of moving to the state.
 Close attention is paid to meeting the income tax filing requirements; all taxable income earned during the establishment period must be reported.
 The policy lists various acts that are consistent with a claim of Montana residency.